dead-claudia/lifted-pipeline-proposal/pipeline-lift.md

 }
 ```

-Here's how that `Symbol.lift` would be implemented for some of these types (`Symbol.asyncLift` would be nearly identical):
+Here's how that `Symbol.lift` would be implemented for some of these types (`Symbol.asyncLift` would be nearly identical for each of these):

 - `Function.prototype[Symbol.lift]`: binary function composition like this: